-On April 20, 2010, Mayor Greg Ballard announced upgrades to the City-County Building, including energy efficiency, water conservations and renewable energy applications to reduce the City's environmental footprint, making it a model for green building in Indianapolis.
+Major upgrades started on the City-County Building in April of 2010 to include energy efficiency, water conservations and renewable energy applications to reduce the City's environmental footprint, making it a model for green building in Indianapolis.

 The building upgrades are funded primarily through a guaranteed energy savings contract with supplemental funding provided by Energy Efficiency and Conservation Block Grant from the Department of Energy.
 Some of the improvements are part of the Building Authority's regularly scheduled maintenance and capital projects.